huawei-csl/sprout-hdl/README.md

 - unify log_expression_states and watches in the Simulator.
 - clean up two versions of testvector generation and the exhaustive testvector generation
 - in module there is all_exprs and _collect_signals_from_outputs maybe this can be merged, especially by removing the _signal attribute (maybe still retain it as a cache)
-- all imports of sprout hdl simulator on top
+- all imports of sprout hdl simulator on top --> done
 - in sprouthdl dont use the _class_name but use isinstance(), also in sprouthdl_aiger.py currently does not work for wire
-- <<= operator should also work for register, in fact make _drive and next the same.
+- <<= operator should also work for register, in fact make _drive and next the same. --> done
+- input with register

 Contributions are welcome—feel free to open issues or submit pull requests with improvements or new hardware components.